benhosmer/getting-started-with-saltstack/Chapter_4_Interacting_with_the_Community.md

 I urge you to find a way to contribute back to the project.

-If you're a developer with a fairly basic understanding of Python, the entire [SALSTACK](http://github.com/salstack/salt) project is hosted publicly on [github](http://github.com).
-Pull requests are always welcome and you'll find many developers, employees of SALSTACK Inc., or just users, ready to help you.
+If you're a developer with a fairly basic understanding of Python, the entire [SALTSTACK](http://github.com/saltstack/salt) project is hosted publicly on [github](http://github.com).
+Pull requests are always welcome and you'll find many developers, employees of SALTSTACK Inc., or just users, ready to help you.

 If you aren't a coder, you can still contribute back to the project.